For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You've probably heard this countless times before, but how often have you broken the golden rule and spent too much on tempting snacks?

-If you haven't eaten all day and then head to the supermarket, you're going to end up throwing anything and everything into your trolley.
+If you haven't eaten all day and then head to the supermarket, you may end up throwing anything and everything into your trolley.
 Have a bite to eat before you go food shopping to avoid hunger-fuelled impulse buys.

 13. Do your food shop online